Onkmr/Public-Trading-Research-Alibek-Abdirov/strategy-research-and-development-case.md

 This comparison was produced from the trade dataset with features by grouping trades by `has_open_fvg_in_range` and comparing win rate, PnL, profit factor.

-If you want to check it yourself, you can use the CSV file together with this Jupyter notebook:
+Jupyter notebook, you can use it with CSV file from block Trade-Level Feature Infrastructure:
 [Filter 1 notebook](images/strategy-research-and-development-case/Filter_Trouble_Area.ipynb)

 </details>

 From this point on, I will continue working only with the subset of trades where there is no open opposite FVG between entry and target.

 Here are dataset: [CSV_No_Open_FVG](images/strategy-research-and-development-case/FVG_OB_2015-2025_No_Open_Fvg.csv)

 ## Filter 2: RR to Extremum